dockur/windows/readme.md

   By default, container allows using maximum of 8 CPU cores and 8 GB of RAM.

   Want to adjust this?
-Specify the desired amount using the following environment variables:
+Specify the desired amount using following environment variables:

   ```yaml
   environment: